The Contracts Involved in Book Publishing

 A contract of adhesion is often compared to the little contract on the back of a ticket to a concert, ballgame or even parking lot.

-Cumbow recommends finding a publisher before you do all of the heavy lifting of writing a book if you want to go the traditional publishing route.
-You can do this with or without an agent, but having one is often better.
+Cumbow recommends finding a publisher before you do all of the heavy lifting of writing a completed manuscript if you want to go the traditional publishing route.
+You can do this with or without a literary agent, but having one is often better.
 What agents and publishers want to see up front is not a finished book, but “usually an outline, a statement of what is special and different about this book, and why you think it’s marketable, to whom you think it is marketable,” Cumbow adds.
 “Be it young adult or science fiction, they have to get an idea of what you have in mind and they will want to see the outline and two sample chapters that are not contiguous.”

 Agents will likewise come with contracts that should be reviewed by a lawyer to make sure it’s fair and consistent.
 “Big red flags are read-fees,” Cumbow notes.
 “If they are charging you to read your book, that’s not an agent you want to work with.
 You want to work with an agent who is happy to read your book so that they can sell it for you.”